yan-duarte/yan-duarte.github.io/_posts/2016-09-01-RMP-Assignment1.md

 ## **Procedure**

-The incidence of new breas case data were collected with the amount of the information available for each country.
+The incidence of new breast case data was collected with the amount of the information available for each country.
 In theory, there are as many methods as countries, and because of the variety and the complexity of these methods, an overall quality score for the incidence and mortality estimates combined is almost impossible to establish.
-However an alphanumeric scoring system which independently describes the availability of incidence and mortality data has been established at the country level.
+However, an alphanumeric scoring system which independently describes the availability of incidence and mortality data has been established at the country level.
 The combined score is presented together with the estimates for each country with an aim of providing a broad indication of the robustness of the estimation.

 Availability of incidence data: